 Run Roblox using these settings to see if it fixes the issue.
 If not, you can try running the Program Compatibility Troubleshooter by using the instructions below:

 - Click on Run programs made for previous versions of Windows from the search results.

-- Click the Next button to run the troubleshooter and scan potential compatibility issues with your apps.
+- Click the Next button to run the Program Compatibility Troubleshooter and scan potential compatibility issues with your apps.
 Once the diagnosis is complete, you’ll see a list of apps you’re having trouble with.

 - Look for Roblox from the list, click on it and then hit the Next button.

 - Choose the troubleshooting option you want to use.
 You can either use the recommended compatibility settings or choose the compatibility settings yourself based on your specific concerns.

 Follow the troubleshooting guide, then click the Test the program button to see if the problem has been resolved.